Navya-sri-t/todo-app/Readme.md

 # Activate virtual env:Scripts/activate
 # Install django REST framework:pip install django djangorestframework
 # Integrating django and postgradesql:In the API/api/settings.py in the DATABASE dictonary for the key PASSWORD enter the password the one which you created while installing postgres
-# pip install psycopg2
+# Intstall psycopg2: pip install psycopg2
-# python manage.py migrate
+# Migrate: python manage.py migrate

 Once the migration is sucessful create super user which is step 8

-# step 8: python manage.py createsuperuser
+# python manage.py createsuperuser